How we deal with people

 Simply reading some of the pages of this website will tell you about the philosophy and psychology that underpin Andrew Taylor’s work as a professional mediator.

-He believes handling dispute parties requires natural empathy, broad inter-personal skills, imagination, and that rare ability to look down on the forest while also tending the trees.
+He believes handling parties in dispute requires natural empathy, broad inter-personal skills, imagination, and that rare ability to look down on the forest while also tending the trees.
 “Personality” and “Negotiation” are among his personal interests.

 Wide experience in law

 Andrew has spent over 20 years in practice as a solicitor and 20 years entirely outside the legal profession, in many business roles.
 That has given him a unique perspective on all the problems which might beset a business - and how to solve most of them.

 As a solicitor, Andrew worked in a Northern city practice on company and commercial work, including extensive litigation.
 For some three years, that included a substantial workload in clinical negligence.

 Unlike many mediators, Andrew has direct personal experience of involvement in business litigation.
 He believes this gives him a rare understanding (among mediators) of what he describes as “trying to sleep and work under the life-destroying clouds of litigation”.